zulip/zulip-terminal/README.md

 If any of the above mentioned hotkeys don't work for you, feel free to open an issue or discuss it on [#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal).

+### Zulip-term crashed!

+We hope this doesn't happen, but would love to hear about this in order to fix it, since the application should be increasingly stable!
+Please let us know the problem, and if you're able to duplicate the issue, on the github issue-tracker or at [#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal).

+This process would be helped if you could send us the 'traceback' showing the cause of the error, which should be output in such cases:
+* version 0.3.1 and earlier: the error is shown on the terminal;
+* versions 0.3.2+: the error is present/appended to the file `zulip-terminal-tracebacks.log`.

 ### Something looks wrong!
 Where's this feature?
 There's a bug!
 Come meet us on the [#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal) stream on *chat.zulip.org*.